 She also happens to be the cutest, perkiest, and nicest Canadian ever.

 If you want to try a keto diet to lose weight, I highly recommend you buy and read cover to cover The Keto Beginning which explains everything about what to expect and how this Keto lifestyle works.
 It includes 30 days of meal plans, shopping lists and lots and lots of resources.

 As of today, I have been in ketosis for over 10 days and I’m on day 2 of her 30-day plan.
 I’m already seeing and feeling so many good changes.
 I’ve lost inches and a few pounds for the first time in over 2 years, and I’ve regained my confidence because I now understand how to effectively communicate with my body and generate the results that I’ve been searching for.
 I have the tools to help me be successful, and I’m really excited to share them with you, too.

 Please let me know how you are finding your Keto experience and leave a comment below!

 p.s.
 Let’s connect and inspire over on Instagram with daily check-ins.
 You can find me @thriveinmidlife

-p.p.s If you found this helpful and are looking for additional resources and tools to get healthy and feel better in midlife, I invite you to join the tribe.
+p.p.s If you found this helpful and are looking for additional resources and tools to get healthy and feel better in midlife, I invite you to join this community..
 When you join, you’ll get the support, resources, and tools you need to feel good again.
 The Guide To Thrive is your free gift for joining.
 It includes the 5 most effective & research-based tips to jump start you to feeling better fast.